Super Bowl 2022: Why do Bengals fans say "Who Dey" and what does it mean? - NBC Sports

 It’s a phrase that is shouted from the rafters at the Cincinnati Bengals‘ Paul Brown Stadium: “Who Dey.”
 Throughout the Bengals’ Super Bowl run, “Who Dey” has become a rallying cry and Cincinnati fans will likely be chanting it as the Bengals compete against the Los Angeles Rams for the Lombardi trophy.
 The 2022 Super Bowl is set for Sunday, February 13 on NBC and Peacock, and it will take place on the Rams’ home turf at SoFi Stadium in Los Angeles.
 Coverage begins at 12:00 p.m.
 ET.

-READ MORE: How to watch Super Bowl 2022: Live stream options, TV channel for Rams vs. Bengals
+READ MORE: How to watch Super Bowl 2022: Live streaming options, TV channel, Peacock info for Rams vs. Bengals

 What does “Who Dey” mean?